-John Thorne is a noted strategic and counterinsurgency expert with an extensive background in national security and stability operations, with service as a Department of Army Civilian in Kandahar, Afghanistan, as a Social Scientist with a Human Terrain Team (HTT) at FOB Spin Boldak.
+John Thorne is a noted strategy, policy, and counterinsurgency expert with an extensive background in national security and stability operations, with service as a Department of Army Civilian in Kandahar, Afghanistan.

-During John’s 13 months in Afghanistan he supervised, managed, and coordinated HTT staff and resources to analyze, and present operationally relevant socio‐cultural research through extensive dismounted patrols and field interviews.
-John advised battlespace-owning Brigade and Squadron commanders and staffs on cultural, political, economic, and development issues during counterinsurgency and stabilization operations.
+During his 13 months in Kandahar, John advised battlespace-owning Brigade and Squadron commanders and staffs on cultural, political, economic, and development issues during counterinsurgency and stabilization operations.
 For his accomplishments he was awarded the Superior Civilian Service Medal.

-John received an M.A. in Strategic Studies and International Economics from the Johns Hopkins University School of Advanced International Studies (SAIS) in Washington, D.C. and a B.A. in Psychology from the University of Chicago, graduating with honors.
+John received an M.A. in Strategic Studies and International Economics from the Johns Hopkins University School of Advanced International Studies (SAIS) in Washington, D.C. and a B.A. from the University of Chicago.